LaurentMazare/LaurentMazare.github.io/_posts/2013-07-20-using-the-stern-brocot-tree.md

 {% endhighlight %}

 The second line quickly leads to an out of memory crash: pairs of the form $$(1, n)$$ are coprime so this version generates all of them via the inner part of the loop that is not handled using tail-recursivity.
 However the first version does not suffer this issue and is able to work on a pretty large input.

-*This post was originally published in July 2013.*